SerafimArts/gitter-api/README.md

 ### Streaming

-Streaming requests like an async but cant be resolved.
+Streaming requests are like async ones, but can't be resolved.
 Usually for long-polling answers.

 ```php
 $observer = $client->rooms->stream->all(); // Observer